• Skip to primary navigation

 • 2 tbsp Maple Syrup or Sugar-Free Sweetener recommended if using an unflavoured protein powder

-• 2 teaspoon Vanilla Extract recommended if using an unflavoured protein powder
+• 2 tsp Vanilla Extract recommended if using an unflavoured protein powder

 Instructions